RamiroAlvarezAbelleira/e_books_store/README.md

 ## Prerequisites

-Make sure you have the following software installed on your local machine:
+Before setting up eBookStore, ensure you have the following software installed on your local machine:

 - Ruby (version 3.1.2)
 - Rails (version 7.0.8)